evertonbiviatello/fans-backend-challenge/README.md

    * Status: https://murmuring-castle-26388.herokuapp.com/status
    * Clear: https://murmuring-castle-26388.herokuapp.com/clear

-By default, the following values will be used if none informed:
+By default, the following values will be used if none was informed:
-- **Interval:** 3000
+- **Interval:** 3000 ms
 - **Hostname:** https://api.test.paysafe.com/accountmanagement/monitor

 ## How to build & run